TD Bank CD rates review

 - Promotional rates expire.
 After your CD matures, you won’t receive the promotional rates from having a TD Bank checking account.

 - You’ll find better rates elsewhere.
-The bank offers middling rates on 6- and 9-month CDs.
+The bank offers middling rates on all three of its CD terms.
 It’s especially outclassed in 1-year CDs, where you can often find APYs above 2% elsewhere.

 - No withdrawals prior to maturity.
 The exception is if you obtain TD Bank’s consent.
 Even then, you’ll pay a penalty for your withdrawal.